brennanwalters/E-Commerce_Sentiment_Analysis/README.md

 * Whether or not the reviewer recommended the product
 * Number of positive words used
 * Division, class, and department of the product

-Goals for this analysis:
-* Use some R code to calculate the sentiment of a large collection of text data
-* Perform sentiment analysis of customer review data
-* Predict product rating based on the sentiment of the review

 ## Data cleaning